madetech/blog/posts/alpine-stack-size.md

 **What we knew now:**

-* The stack size was being restricted within our CI-environment.
+* The stack size was being restricted within our CI pipeline.
 * This was not a configuration issue backed into the Docker image, and changing Ruby configuration did not work (which it should).

 ### Decreasing the stack size